MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-base-08.md

 In the Hierarchy window, right-click at an empty area and select **3D Object** > **Quad** to add a quad to your scene.
 Give it a suitable name, for example, **PanGesture**, and position it in a suitable location, for example, X = 0, Y = -0.2, Z = 2.

-> [!TIP]
-> For a reminder on how to add Unity primitives, such as a 3D quad, to your scene, you can refer to the [Add a cube to the scene](mrlearning-base-ch2.md#2-add-a-cube-to-the-scene) instructions.

 As with any other interaction, the the pan gesture also requires a collider.
 By default, a Quad has a mesh collider.
 However, the mesh collider is not ideal because it is extremely thin.
 To make it easier for the user to interact with the collider, we will replace the mesh collider with a box collider.

 With the PanGesture object still selected, click the **Mesh Collider** component's **Settings** icon and select **Remove Component** to remove the Mesh Collider: